vaquarkhan/cf-gemfire-spring-examples/README.md

     ```
     ./gradlew clean buildClusterConfig
     ```
-    You can find the cluster configuration `config.zip` under `build/distributions`.
+    The end result of this step is a cluster configuration zip, `config.zip`, which you can find under `build/distributions`.
 It will have the following contents:

     ```
     $unzip -t build/distributions/config.zip